 Dr Babb de Villiers completed her undergraduate studies at the University of Liverpool (BSc) and Glasgow University (MSc Medical Genetics).
 She then did a PhD at Stellenbosch University, South Africa where she investigated candidate genes for association with tuberculosis in the South African Cape Coloured population.
 This is a unique population with a diverse genetic background that allowed her to gain experience in working on complex genetic profiles.
-Once graduating, she joined the Somatic Cell Genetics Unit’s research and development unit in the Department of Molecular Medicine and Haematology, University of the Witwatersrand, Johannesburg.
-She joined the cancer molecular diagnostic laboratory.
-She developed diagnostic tests and researched the molecular profile of HIV associated lymphomas, GIST and colorectal cancers.
-Wanting to do more research she transferred to the South African National Cancer Registry, NHLS Cancer Epidemiology Research Group (CERG) where she was the lead Medical Scientist on the Johannesburg Cancer Case Control Study (JCCCS).
-At the NCR she gained experience in cancer epidemiology and was awarded a Union for International Cancer Control International Cancer Technology Transfer Fellowship to the Cancer Council NSW, Sydney (Australia).
+She joined the Somatic Cell Genetics Unit’s research and development group in the Department of Molecular Medicine and Haematology, University of the Witwatersrand, Johannesburg.
+She worked on developing diagnostic tests and researched the molecular profile of HIV associated lymphomas, gastrointestinal stromal tumours (GIST) and colorectal cancers.
+She then transferred to the South African National Cancer Registry, where she was the lead Medical Scientist on the Johannesburg Cancer Study (JCS).
+She gained experience in cancer epidemiology, cancer registries and was awarded a Union for International Cancer Control International Cancer Technology Transfer Fellowship to the Cancer Council NSW, Sydney (Australia).

 Schonfeld SJ, Erdmann F, Wiggill F, Singh E, Kellett P, Babb C and Schüz J. Hematologic malignancies in South Africa 2000-2006: Analysis of data reported to the National Cancer Registry.
 Cancer Medicine 2016